r-craig73/shoe_store/README.md

 2. A user should be able to add and list new shoe brands and price.
 3. Information is not saved if you enter a blank store, shoe brand, or price.
 4. A user should be able to add shoe brands in the application.
-5. A user should be able to associate the same brand of shoes with multiple stores. (created, but not working)
+5. A user should be able to associate the same brand of shoes with multiple stores.
-6. A user should be able to input a shoe brand to a store to show where they are sold. (not working)
+6. A user should be able to input a shoe brand to a store's inventory.

 ## Setup/Instructions
 ### Install Sinatra Active Reader